What is a Balance Sheet?

 - Creditors, investors, and other stakeholders use this financial tool to know the financial status of a business.

-- It is used to analyze a company’s growth by comparing different years.
+- It is used to analyse a company’s growth by comparing different years.

 - While applying for a business loan, a company has to submit a balance sheet to the bank.